 - Your Purpose is the why of your life that brings meaning and focus to your endeavors.

+Basically, add all of those things together and allocate your time and energy to be more “in the zone” and you’ve got it.
 When you’re operating from within your Genius Zone, you experience high energy gains.
 You tend to feel deep engagement, high personal satisfaction, and elevated productivity.
 You also produce outstanding work.
-When you’re operating outside of your Genius Zone, you experience the exact opposite.
+When you’re operating outside of your Genius Zone, life is more haphazard, less fulfilling, and you have to fight vs. flow.

 Leading from your Genius Zone means that you design your activities in such a way so that you spend most of your time and energy engaged in those that add to your energy, joy, and satisfaction and at the same time, create the most enterprise value for your business.